Get the Galaxy you love.

-Five teachers per state are selected to submit a lesson plan outlining how they will address the challenge, "Show how STEM can be applied to help your local community."
+Five teachers per state plus the District of Columbia are selected to submit a lesson plan outlining how they will address the challenge, "Show how STEAM (Science, Technology, Engineering, Arts and Mathematics) can be applied to help your local community."

-One teacher per state will be chosen as a State Winner and receive a Samsung camcorder, laptop and Adobe video editing software to create a video showcasing their solution to the challenge.
-State Winners will receive a minimum of $20,000 in technology for their school.
+One teacher per state will be chosen as a State Winner and receive a Samsung laptop to create a video showcasing their solution to the challenge.
+State Winners will receive a minimum of $25,000** in technology for their school.

 Executive Vice President, Samsung Electronics North America+

 Executive Director Government Relations, Rhode Island School of Design+